derekbar90/optimism-openzeppelin-compat/README.md

 v3.4.1

 ## Have an additional patch which should be included?
-Provide a PR and a review will happen to that it can be included.
+Provide a PR and a review will happen so that it can be included.